What is an Employment Contract?

 5. Include information on compensation

-Make sure your job contract specifies the terms of your salary.
+Make sure your employment contract specifies the terms of your salary.
 This eliminates any uncertainty about whether the new hire's first or second paycheck is due.
 Here are some things to think about putting in your compensation package.

 How the employee will be compensated